gemgento/rails_script/README.md

 ### Global Functions

 Any functions that need to be accessible in the global scope should be defined in ```global.js.coffee``` using the ```App``` namespace.
-Below is an example of one of our favorite functions that we use to submit a jorm using AJAX as a JSON request.
+Below is an example of one of our favorite functions that we use to submit a form using AJAX as a JSON request.

 ```
 # app/assets/javascripts/global.js.coffee